ranfysvalle02/mdb-ransomware-defense/README.md

 [Global Ransomware Damage Costs Predicted To Exceed $265 Billion By 2031](https://cybersecurityventures.com/global-ransomware-damage-costs-predicted-to-reach-250-billion-usd-by-2031/)

+In the context of this GitHub repository, ransomware is referred to as a type of cyber attack where an attacker encrypts the data in a MongoDB database.
+The attacker then demands a ransom, typically in a cryptocurrency like Bitcoin, to provide the decryption key to restore the data.
+This repository demonstrates how to mitigate the risk of such attacks using MongoDB's Client-Side Field Level Encryption (CSFLE), which encrypts sensitive data within the application before it's stored in the database, rendering it unreadable even if a ransomware attack occurs.

 **Important Note:**

 This guide demonstrates CSFLE for educational purposes only.